ucnl/diy.github.io/projects/disk_hydrophone/README.md

 <div style="page-break-after: always;"></div>

 ## 0. Disclaimer
-**We are not responsible if you get hurt while following this lesson.
-By following this lesson, you agree that you are acting at your own risk.
+**We are not responsible if you get hurt while following this tutorial.
+By following this tuturial, you agree that you are acting at your own risk.
 Strictly follow the rules and safety precautions when working with this or that tool or materials**

 ## 1. What will be the result?
 At the output, we will have a sensitive disk hydrophone, supplementing which with a preamplifier, we will be able to record hydroacoustic signals in the frequency range from about 10 to 40 kHz: the sounds of fish and marine mammals, the noises of ships and boat engines, and even the noise of a snowstorm and the creak of footsteps on ice, if you want to study the sounds in the reservoirs, encased in ice crust.